 If your book club likes female-forward historical fiction, we’ve also got book club guides for The City of Girls (Elizabeth Gilbert), The Revisioners (Margaret Wilkerson Sexton), The Personal Librarian (Marie Benedict) and Matrix (Lauren Groff).

 Each of the guides has a synopsis up top which will help you decide if the book is for you.

-We also have a book club guide published for The Tattooist of Auschwitz.
+If you are keen on more WWII fiction, we’ve also have a book club guide published for The Tattooist of Auschwitz.

 In my Hands: Memories of a Holocaust Rescuer, Irene Gut Opdyke